tobiassjosten/tobiassjosten.github.io/_posts/2014-07-10-charge-your-clients-like-a-boss.md

 During these last couple of years I have learned a lot about pricing my work and charging my clients.
 There have been quite a few hardbought lessons and there's a lot I wish I knew when I started out.

-So in the spirit of sharing, I wrote down some of my experiences and then I reached out to a bunch of my consulting and freelancing friends for more.
-This is what we think is crucial information when starting out.
+I wanted to share this experience with my new colleagues out there, in hope that it'll make life easier.
+So I compiled these fifteen points below and then reached out to a bunch of my consulting and freelancing friends for more.
+This is what I think is crucial information when starting out.

 ## Change your glasses